paladique/Workshop-DataInAzure/README.md

 ## Assessing your data

 - What is the structure of your data?​
 - How much data will you be working with?​
 - Is having some of your data on premise important to you?​
 - What tools or services depend on your data right now?​
 - Will this data be accessed by many?

 ## Demo

-We'll be using two data sources to answer a question: Did reported COVID-19 infection rates increase after national holidays?
-We'll be using data from the [Azure Open Datasets Catalog](https://azure.microsoft.com/en-us/services/open-datasets/catalog/) on [Public Holidays](https://azure.microsoft.com/en-us/services/open-datasets/catalog/public-holidays/) and [COVID-19 Data Lake/Bing COVID-19 Data](https://azure.microsoft.com/en-us/services/open-datasets/catalog/bing-covid-19-data/).
+We'll be using a data source to do a basic aggregation on a dataset from the [Azure Open Datasets Catalog](https://azure.microsoft.com/en-us/services/open-datasets/catalog/) on [COVID-19 Data Lake/Bing COVID-19 Data](https://azure.microsoft.com/en-us/services/open-datasets/catalog/bing-covid-19-data/).
 We'll be converting the structure of one of these data sets to another with Azure Data factory and using Azure Notebooks to view the data and form our query with [Pandas](https://pandas.pydata.org/).

 ## Prerequisites